Probate in IdahoAdded by Jason D. Melville in Articles & Blogs, Tax Law on April 7, 2018

 In addition to the traditional probate process discussed above, Idaho and many other states offer other forms of probate that may be better-suited to address the survivors’ needs.
 A small estate affidavit is a statutory tool that may be used by a survivor in Idaho, and in lieu of a standard probate, to claim title to a decedent’s personal property (which may include titled vehicles) and certain bank and investment accounts.
 To use the affidavit, Idaho law requires, in pertinent part, that the total value of the net estate be less than $100,000, no probate be filed, the person making the affidavit is the rightful heir to the property claimed, and that any property of the decedent claimed through the affidavit is still subject to the decedent’s proper creditors.
 The small estate affidavit is most often used to claim title to vehicles and bank accounts in small estates.
 The small estate affidavit cannot be used to re-title a decedent’s real estate.

 Please note that in regard to a decedent’s interest in real estate, there are some counties in Idaho that allow a surviving spouse to record, in the real property records of the county where the real estate is located, an affidavit stating, in part, that the survivor is the spouse of the decedent, the decedent died without a Will, the real estate was owned as community property, and if a probate was done of the decedent’s estate, all interest in the real estate would pass to the survivor.
 This is not the small estate affidavit.
 The Idaho laws upon which the county affidavit is based do not currently state that real estate may be re-titled to the survivor by such an affidavit.
-Although an Idaho county may recognize a title change to the surviving spouse based upon such an affidavit, the reader is cautioned not to rely on this county-specific affidavit to re-title real estate.
+Although an Idaho county may recognize a title change to the surviving spouse based upon such an affidavit, the reader is advised to be cautious when relying upon this county-specific affidavit to re-title real estate.
 This county affidavit may not be recognized later on by a title company or third-party purchaser as a legal way to transfer title.
-For real estate, the best course to pursue is re-titling through a state-sanctioned probate method.
+For real estate, the best course to pursue is re-titling through a State-sanctioned probate method.

 Probate in Idaho must generally be commenced within 3 years of the decedent’s death; however, the small estate affidavit and summary administration tools discussed above can be used anytime after death and are not limited to the 3 year rule.
 In cases where a full probate should have been initiated within the 3 years but was not, Idaho does provide alternative methods to get a decedent’s assets re-titled to his or her rightful heirs.